Overview

 - Rollback to a point before an error was introduced.

-, as they can alter your project history.
+Remember, while git reflog is powerful, it should be used with caution, especially with commands like git reset --hard, as they can alter your project history.
 Always make sure you’re reverting to the correct state to avoid unintended data loss.